-Okay, there are a few different ways to make a Greek coffee – if you’re looking for a robust and pretty strong brew, make sure to get a local (almost powdery textured coffee) that are made within a briki – perfect for an evening pick-me-up.
+Okay, there are a few different ways to make Greek coffee – if you’re looking for a robust and pretty strong brew, make sure to get a local (almost powdery textured coffee) that is made within a briki – perfect for an evening pick-me-up.

 Then again, if you’re visiting in the height of summer, you’ll want to sip on an ice-cold frappé that was accidentally invented in the northern Greek city of Thessaloniki.

 So, it’s best to imagine Spanakopita as a mighty slice of heaven and totally gorge on it.